-• Satellite Solar Power Generation - We are a leader in providing solar power generation solutions to the global communications satellite industry and U.S. Government space programs.
+Satellite Solar Power Generation- We are a leader in providing solar power generation solutions to the global communications satellite industry and U.S. Government space programs.
 A satellite's operational success and corresponding revenue depend on its available power and its capacity to transmit data.
 We provide advanced compound semiconductor-based solar cell and solar panel products, which are more resistant to radiation levels in space and generate substantially more power from sunlight than silicon-based solutions.
 Space power systems using our multi-junction solar cells weigh less per unit of power than traditional silicon-based solar cells.
 These performance characteristics increase satellite useful life, increase satellites' transmission capacity and reduce launch costs.
 Our products provide our customers with higher light to power conversion efficiency for reduced size and launch costs; higher radiation tolerance; and longer lifetime in harsh space environments.
 We design and manufacture multi-junction compound semiconductor-based solar cells for both commercial and military satellite applications.
 We currently manufacture and sell one of the most efficient and reliable, radiation resistant advanced triple-junction solar cells in the world, with an average "beginning of life" efficiency of 28.5%.
 In May 2007, EMCORE announced that it has attained solar conversion efficiency of 31% for an entirely new class of advanced multi-junction solar cells optimized for space applications.
-EMCORE is also the only manufacturer to supply true monolithic bypass diodes for shadow protection, utilizing several EMCORE patented methods.
 EMCORE also provides covered interconnect cells (CICs) and solar panel lay-down services, giving us the capability to manufacture complete solar panels.
 We can provide satellite manufacturers with proven integrated satellite power solutions that considerably improve satellite economics.
-Satellite manufacturers and solar array integrators rely on EMCORE to meet their satellite power needs with our proven flight heritage.
-The pictures below represent a solar cell and solar panel used for satellite space power applications.
+Satellite manufacturers and solar array integrators rely on EMCORE to meet their satellite power solutions that considerably improve satellite economics.
+Satellite manufactures and solar panel used for satellite power applications.

-Terrestrial Solar Power Generation - Solar power generation systems use photovoltaic cells to convert sunlight to electricity and have been used in space programs and, to a lesser extent, in terrestrial applications for several decades.
+Terrestrial Solar Power Generation- Solar power generation systems use photovoltaic cells to convert sunlight to electricity and have been used in space programs and, to a lesser extent, in terrestrial applications for several decades.
 The market for terrestrial solar power generation solutions has grown significantly as solar power generation technologies improve in efficiency, as global prices for non-renewable energy sources (i.e., fossil fuels) continue to rise, and as concern has increased regarding the effect of carbon emissions on global warming.
 Terrestrial solar power generation has emerged as one of the most rapidly expanding renewable energy sources due to certain advantages solar power holds over other energy sources, including reduced environmental impact, elimination of fuel price risk, installation flexibility, scalability, distributed power generation (i.e., electric power is generated at the point of use rather than transmitted from a central station to the user), and reliability.
 The rapid increase in demand for solar power has created a growing need for highly efficient, reliable and cost-effective concentrating solar power systems.